Skip to content

 Human Cortex Multi‑Sample Spatial Factor Analysis Tutorial

-This tutorial demonstrates how to run multi‑sample FICTURE analysis and package results using run_ficture2_multi and run_cartload2_multi.
+This tutorial demonstrates how to run multi‑sample FICTURE analysis and package results.
+It illustrates from downloading the raw data.

 Input Data

-This tutorial uses a series of four human cortex ST datasets from Walsh et al. Nature 2025, generated using MERFISH.
+This tutorial uses a series of five human cortex ST datasets from Walsh et al. Nature 2025, generated by MERFISH.

 File Format